Do you have persistent problems with:

 - Sleep disorders in the elderly and children

-- Testing of children ages 5 and up
+- Sleep study testing for children ages 14 and up

-- Sleep studies – available seven days a week
+- Sleep studies and EEG – available five days a week

 - Modern facilities

 - Day Studies – available 8 am to 4 pm, Monday – Friday

 - Home studies – available 9 am – 3 pm, Monday – Thursday

 - Night studies – available 8:30 pm – 6 pm, Sunday – Thursday